Defining Workflow Tasks

 - We import the

-@app.taskdecorator to a function (calculate_square) to mark it as a task.- This decorator accepts a number of optional arguments.
-For details, see Task-level config.
+@app.taskdecorator to register a function as a task (in this case,calculate_square).- The decorator accepts a number of optional arguments (see Configuring task behavior).

 - We call